 All bankruptcies are recorded permanently on a historic government database called the National Personal Insolvency Index (NPII).

-Most debts can potentially be cleared by bankruptcy.
-All unsecured debts (credit cards, personal loans, tax bills) can be cleared by bankruptcy.
-However child support, HECS/HELP and fines cannot be included in bankruptcy
+Most unsecured debts can be cleared by bankruptcy (credit cards, personal loans, tax bills).
+However child support, HECS/HELP and fines cannot be included in bankruptcy.

 Bankruptcy isn’t a punishment.
 However, it is reasonable that creditors should get some money if the person filing for bankruptcy is a high-income earner.
-During the ‘undischarged bankruptcy’ period (three years), you’ll be asked to make ‘bankruptcy income contributions’.
-Above a certain threshold, 50% of your after-tax wage goes to your creditors.
+During the ‘undischarged bankruptcy’ period (three years), if you earn more than the income threshold, you’ll be asked to make ‘bankruptcy income contributions’.
+Above the threshold, 50% of your after-tax wage goes to your trustee.

 This is the process New Leaf follows to help clients who believe bankruptcy is the right solution for them.

 The legislation surrounding bankruptcy is complicated.
-However, our consultants would be happy to answer any queries.
+However, our consultants are happy to answer any queries.
 Remember, bankruptcy should be considered only as a last resort.

-Want to talk about bankruptcy or other solutions?
-Talk to us, and we’ll talk you through your options.
-We’re experts in finding the right different debt solutions for people who are experiencing difficulty with their debts.
+Want to know more about bankruptcy or other solutions?
+Talk to us, and we’ll take you through your options.
+We’re experts in finding the right debt solutions for people who are experiencing difficulty with their debts.